 Some program-specific requirements, such as interviews or secondary applications, won’t require action until after you’ve submitted your initial application.
 But some veterinary programs request that additional application materials to be submitted through VMCAS.

-Check for details in VMSAR, making sure to review requirements for all schools you’re considering.
+Check for details in VMSAR, making sure to review all the requirements for all schools you’re considering.

 6. Determine if you need to take the CASPer exam